Online Banking Agreement.

-6.2 We may use software and other technology to help us identify you, and to detect viruses or malicious software on the computer or device you use to access Online Banking.
-If we detect these, we may suspend, restrict or block your access to Online Banking or the use of your security details.
-If this happens, you may not be able to access some or all of our Online Banking services again from that device until you have removed the viruses or malware.
+6.2 We may use software and other technology to help us identify you, and to detect viruses or malicious software (malware) on the computer or device you use to access Online Banking.
+If we detect these things, we may suspend, restrict or block your access to Online Banking or the use of your security details.
+If this happens, you may not be able to access some or all of our Online Banking services again until you have removed the viruses or malware.
 If we tell you that you should use new security details to access your accounts, you must do so.

 7. Access to Online Banking and the Additional Services

 Not all Online Banking services are available 24 hours a day, 7 days a week.